Join a Trusted Brand with

 Why Brandon?

-- Economy anchored by agriculture, food processing, transportation, manufacturing, and energy—offering stable, year-round business and residential restoration demand
+- Economy anchored by agriculture, food processing, transportation, manufacturing, and energy; offering stable, year-round business and residential restoration demand

-- Growing population—adding over 5,000 residents (about 8%) from 2022 to 2024—drives increased housing and infrastructure needs
+- Growing population drives increased housing and infrastructure needs

-- Restoration market includes established competitors but remains underserved—opportunities exist to establish a trusted, locally-driven franchise presence
+- Restoration market includes established competitors but remains underserved; opportunities exist to establish a trusted, locally-driven franchise presence

 ONTARIO